 Get into the Spirit

 The holiday season has everyone in their most “do good” mood.
-Getting that well deserved getaway with friends and family swells hearts and prompts the spirit of giving.
+Getting that well-deserved getaway with friends and family swells hearts and prompts the spirit of giving.

-However it isn’t all stocking stuffers and wrapped gifts you should be spending your time on.
+However, it isn’t all stocking stuffers and wrapped gifts you should be spending your time on.
 If you are planning a trip to Belize for the holidays or in 2019 make it one with a purpose.

 We all need that time away from the hustle and bustle.
-But it may seem contradictory to think that working on holiday is relaxing.
+But it may seem contradictory to think that working on a holiday is relaxing.
 However, we are often guilty of neglecting the higher callings that we all have.
 True, the critiques of the volunteer and social good industry are merited but that does not take away from the care one can give to issues outside one’s self.